soramitsukhmer/handbook/index.md

 layout: home

 hero:
-  name: "Soramitsu (Khmer)'s Handbook"
+  name: "Soramitsu (Khmer)"
-  text: "The @soramitsukhmer company handbook"
+  text: "Company handbook"
-  tagline: My great project tagline
+  tagline: This Handbook should be the starting point for any new team members.
+It provides an overview of why we exist, our roles, our investment into staff welfare, our team norms, and details of our processes.
   actions:
     - theme: brand
       text: Markdown Examples